JoyceBi9551/Job-interview-Projects/README.md

 # Job-interview-Projects
-Quantitative Research &amp; Trading Projects – Bridging Academia and Real-World Alpha A curated collection of my professional and academic work in quantitative finance
+Quantitative Research &amp; Trading Projects – Bridging Academia and Real-World Alpha
+\n A curated collection of my professional and academic work in quantitative finance